prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 Category | Description | Weight
 --- | --- | ---
-Pull Request Workflow | At least one or two Pull Requests used during development | 30% Simplification | Previous code has been simplified or organized in at least a few minor ways | 30% Automated Testing | Presence of at least a few tests which directly invoke functions from the source code to verify the program behaves as expected | 30%
+Pull Request Workflow | At least one or two Pull Requests used during development | 20% Simplification | Previous code has been simplified or organized in at least a few minor ways | 20% Documentation | Most if not all functions are documented via "docstring" comments | 20% Automated Testing | Presence of at least a few tests which directly invoke functions from the source code to verify the program behaves as expected | 30%
 Continuous Integration | Presence of tests being run on a CI server at least once, ideally integrated into the PR workflow | 10%